 I believe it is the artist's duty to find the balance between letting an audience escape and holding up a mirror to it, for better or worse.
 One of the greatest gifts an actor can receive is to step into the shoes of another in order to carry true empathy for those that walk among us that we would not otherwise get to know.

 There are roles for me in abundance in this industry.
-The same cannot be said for many friends of color, women and non-binary individuals.
+The same cannot be said for many friends who are BIPOC, women, trans or non-binary.
 Many actors, myself included, have not felt brave enough to speak up to artistic directors and casting directors at the lack of representation on many of their boards or teams.
 It is my responsibility and my joy as an artist to give more space so that marginalized individuals may have it.
 While we know magic cannot happen overnight, we ask theaters (if they have not done so already), to implement leadership that reflects the nation for which we perform.
 As part of my anti-racism, my friend and I co-host a podcast on Diversity, Equity and Inclusion in the industry.

 the quality of being individual in an interesting or unusual way.

 (of a part or role) representing a personality type, especially by emphasizing distinctive traits, as language, mannerisms, physical makeup, etc.

 moral or ethical quality: "a person of honorable character"

 While I grew up listening to and loving so much musical theater, my favorite pieces were those with the big booming ensemble numbers, the epics: Miss Saigon, Les Miserables, Phantom of the Opera, Carousel etc. I wanted to play all those leading men.
 As I stepped into the professional theater world, I learned quickly to embrace the type of the character man.
 As times and types continue to evolve, I've had an enjoyable time finding the balance of character man and the roles I fell in love with.